Sekanko/Hoidle/README.md

 If you want to test it using my hosted backend, comment and uncomment proper lines to use the onrender.com link and jump to the `🔗 Application Page` part.

-**Although be aware that it is slow because I use only free services for my hobby.**
+**Although be aware that it is slow because I only use free services for my hobby.
+Also my host runs the latest stable version**

 Otherwise, set these constants to point to localhost (as it is in example) and follow down the instructions.